Floer theory and reduced cohomology on open manifolds: The product structure

 \begin{proof}[Proof of Theorem \ref{tmLocFlHoProp}] \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item We have

 Thus there is a continuation map

-\item This is the symplectic invariance of the construction of $\overline{HF}^*$. \item Pick a sequence $H_i$ converging to $H_K$.
-Then the sequence $2H_i$ also converges to $H_K$.
-Thus, the map

-induces a unital algebra structure as required. \item This is an immediate consequence of Theorem~\ref{tmFloerProduct} and the functoriality of the continuation maps. \item We have $H-\sup_KH\leq H_K$.
+\item This is the symplectic invariance of the construction of $\overline{HF}^*$. \item We have that $\cH_K:=\{H_K\}$ forms a monoidal indexing set.
+So $SH^*(\cH_K)=\overline{HF}^*(H_K)$, and the claim follows from Theorem \ref{tmFloerProduct}. \item This is an immediate consequence of Theorem~\ref{tmFloerProduct} and the functoriality of the continuation maps. \item We have $H-\sup_KH\leq H_K$.
 On the other hand the map corresponding to $H\to H+c$ is a conformal isomorphism decreasing valuation by $c$. \end{enumerate}

 \end{proof}